 So a HbA1c level that’s above the normal range not only indicates blood sugar + insulin issues, it also means that your body’s ability to deliver oxygen to your tissues is being impacted.

 I like to see a HbA1c level that’s between 4.6-5.3%.

 Blood Sugar + Insulin Issues Are a Very Common Problem

-Now that you know some important ways to spot blood sugar dysregulation + insulin resistance, be sure to come back next week because I’ll be sharing what you can do to fix this very prevalent + impactful issue!
+Now that you know some important ways to spot blood sugar dysregulation + insulin resistance, be sure to check out my article How to Reverse Insulin Resistance to learn what you can do to fix this very prevalent and impactful issue!

-In the meantime, check out my free guide: 4 Steps to Skyrocket Your Energy, where I share some important fundamental changes you can make to regulate your blood sugar + insulin.
+Also check out my free guide: 4 Steps to Skyrocket Your Energy, where I share some important fundamental changes you can make to regulate your blood sugar and insulin.